alphagocc/deepin-mame/docs/source/debugger/general.rst

     save a screen snapshot :ref:`debugger-command-source`
-    read commands from file and executes them one by one :ref:`debugger-command-quit`
+    read commands from file and executes them one by one :ref:`debugger-command-time`
+    prints the current machine time to the console :ref:`debugger-command-quit`
     exit the debugger and end the emulation session